nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 :exclamation: **Caution:** STUDENT_NAME is case-insensitive and supports partial matching.
 For example, `john` will match `John Doe` and `john doe`.
 You can refer to the [search by name mechanism](#search-by-name-mechanism) for more details.

+:exclamation: **Caution:** STUDENT_NAME should appear at least once and should not be empty.

-:exclamation: **Caution:** STUDENT_NAME, LESSON_TITLE, START_TIME, and END_TIME should all appear exactly once and should not be empty.
+:exclamation: **Caution:** LESSON_TITLE, START_TIME, and END_TIME should all appear exactly once and should not be empty.

 :exclamation: **Caution:** A student can have multiple lessons with the same lesson title, even if they have different start and end times.